adscorp100/mdhomecarebuild/src/content/blog/ndis-support-worker-pay-rates.md

 - Level 2 and Level 3 support worker pay rates differ based on qualifications, with Level 3 workers earning more
 - Self-managed NDIS participants can negotiate different rates with independent support workers

+For a broader look at the pros and cons of this career path, see our guide on [whether being a support worker is worth it in 2025](/blog/is-being-a-support-worker-worth-it-in-2025-pay-lifestyle-and-challenges).

 ## Official NDIS Price Guide Downloads

 <div style="background: #f8f9fa; border-radius: 8px; padding: 20px; margin: 24px 0;">